-While every scan tool on the market will allow you to read DTC codes, some more advanced models can do much more such as displaying engine data, programming TPMS sensors, adjusting fuel mapping, and, sometimes, even provide related troubleshooting charts so you can fix those issues all by yourself.
+While every scan tool on the market will allow you to read DTC codes, some more advanced models can do much more such as displaying engine data, programming TPMS sensors, adjusting fuel mapping, and, sometimes, even providing related troubleshooting charts so you can fix those issues all by yourself.

 If you already work as a professional auto mechanic, you already know how essential OBD2 scan tools are when repairing modern cars.
 However, that doesn’t mean that you can’t benefit from having one if you are still an apprentice of a weekend DIYer.
-In all cases, having access to a good OBD2 scanner will significantly reduce the time required to fix a wide array of engine problems and make your life much easier.
+In all cases, having access to an excellent OBD2 scanner will significantly reduce the time required to fix a wide array of engine problems and make your life much easier.

 That being said, buying just any scan tool found online is rarely a good idea.
 Just as it’s no use for beginners to spend hundreds of dollars for a tool with features they won’t need, it’s also a bad idea for a full-fledged mechanic to buy a cheaper one that won’t do what it’s intended to.